Understanding Power of Attorney (POA): Key Types and Their Importance

 Health Care Decisions

-In healthcare decisions, POA empowers agents to make medical choices for the principal if incapacitated.
+In healthcare decisions, the POA empowers agents to make medical choices for the principal if incapacitated.
 Agents can consent to treatments, choose healthcare providers, and access medical records, aligning decisions with the principal’s preferences and best interests.
 A Healthcare POA is essential in situations where immediate medical decision-making is required.

 How To Create A POA